gengyf2333/horror_vn_study/README.md

 ```
 The `code/` folder stores all codes to generate story and visual novel related things.
 The `prompt/` folder stores the prompt templates.
-The `data_analysis/` folder stores questionnaires, raw questionnaire results and code to analyse raw data
+The `data_analysis/` folder stores questionnaires, raw questionnaire results and code to analyse raw data.
 The `Horror_VN_Unity_project/` folder stores the visual novel game powered by Unity.

 ---